JoyberryStudios/joyberrystudios.github.io/_posts/2021-02-24-embroideredFlowers.md

 ## Lazy Daisy

 The lazy daisy is a quick and simple embroidered flower.
+It is the yellow and coral embroidered flowers below.
 I love the look of the dainty petals.

 ![step1Yellow](/assets/images/blogs/embroideredFlowers/step1First.jpg)